 Remember that many of these games can be used in multiple situations.
 "Interviews," for instance, can be a great icebreaker for strangers and for small groups.
 Use your best judgment and assess the atmosphere of the office or meeting to pinpoint the appropriate game.
 To raise the stakes, offer a prize to the winners of the games and tell the people ahead of time what they're competing for.

-For more information on games and the art (and science) of communication, investigate the links on the next page.
+For more information on games and the art (and science) of communication, investigate the links below.